How to Experience Local Life in Beijing?

 The Temple of Heaven is often described as the lungs of Beijing, because of its luxuriant greenery.

-The park is a very popular place where local people, the elderly and retired in particular, gather for morning exercises such as tai chi, to play Chinese chess or cards, mahjong, Chinese musical instruments such as the erhu, and to sing.
+The park is a very popular place where local people, the elderly and retired in particular, gather for morning exercises such as tai chi, playing Chinese chess or cards, mahjong, Chinese musical instruments such as the erhu, and singing.
 It is a good place for witnessing local life in Beijing.

 Relaxing in the park, you can admire this ingeniously constructed ancient Chinese altar complex, quietly whiling away the time.

 Please feel free to customize your private Beijing tour with us.